wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 *grid*
     2-D gridded data set to be sliced.
 (See GRID FILE FORMATS below).
 We automatically detect if this grid is geographic or in spherical Mercator units (such as created by :doc:`img2grd </supplements/img/img2grd>`.
     If plain Cartesian you may need to use modifiers to convert horizontal distance units to km.
+E.g., if your Cartesian grid has *x* and *y* in meters then append **+Uk** to auto-convert to km.

 .. _-C:

 **-C**\ *interval*
-    Contour *interval* for slicing.
-The smaller, the more detailed the results and the longer the execution time.
+    Constasnt contour *interval* for slicing.
+The smaller the interval, the more detailed the results and the longer the execution time.

 Optional Arguments
 ------------------